 11.2.2.
-Conduct subject to the application of the Disciplinary System bargaining agreements (if applicable), all and any omissive or commissive behaviour (including negligence) that in any way damages the efficiency of the same as tool to prevent the risk of committing significant crimes pursuant to the Decree, shall be intended as breach of the Model.
+Conduct subject to the application of the Disciplinary System

+Pursuant to this Disciplinary System, and in compliance with the provisions set forth by collective bargaining agreements (if applicable), all and any omissive or commissive behaviour (including negligence) that in any way damages the efficiency of the same as tool to prevent the risk of committing significant crimes pursuant to the Decree, shall be intended as breach of the Model.